rust-lang/book/src/ch10-03-lifetime-syntax.md

 function to find the longer of two string slices</span>

-Note that we want the function to take string slices, which are references, because we don’t want the `longest` function to take ownership of its parameters.
+Note that we want the function to take string slices, which are references, rather than strings, because we don’t want the `longest` function to take ownership of its parameters.
 Refer to the [“String Slices as Parameters”][string-slices-as-parameters]<!-- ignore --> section in Chapter 4 for more discussion about why the parameters we use in Listing 10-20 are the ones we want.